liudmila-udot/GolangDonovanKernighanExamples/README.md

 p = &x - address of x
 *p - value of pointer p to x

-*int - means pointer to int
+var ptr *int - means pointer to int

 Example: Below is a pointer of type string which can store only the memory addresses of string variables.